networkinss/hello-apifirst/python/01-generatefastapi/README.md

 In the upload_file method you need to change the order of the parameter (otherwise you get an error):
   file: UploadFile,
-I needed also to remote a dot in front of the model import:
+I needed also to remove a dot in front of the model import:
 ```python
   from models import File
 ```
-## Conclusion
-All in all it means that the generated code needs some modifications to work properly.
-However, it gives a very good head start which contains already all API endpoints and models that are defined in the openapi.yaml file.

 ## Start the server